douggal/advent-of-code-2022/README.md

 ### Day 5

 I underestimated this one.
 Sounded straightforward until I started parsing the picture part of the data needed to initialize the stacks.
 Result is messy.
+Pays to think about it for while.